firebolt-db/godocs/docs/Guides/loading-data/working-with-semi-structured-data/load-json-data.md

   }
 ]
 ```

-## Load JSON into a fixed schema

-If your JSON data has a stable set of fields with shallow nesting, you can load it into a table with a fixed schema to simplify queries.
-Missing keys are assigned default values, while extra keys are ignored, making this approach less flexible for changing data.
-This method allows you to query columns directly without additional parsing, making queries faster and easier to write.

-The following code example creates a staging table which contains the raw JSON data so that you can run the subsequent code example:
+The following code example creates a staging table which contains the raw JSON data so that you can run the subsequent code examples:
 ```sql
 -- Create a staging table for raw JSON data with one JSON object per row DROP TABLE IF EXISTS doc_visits_source;